Transportation in St. Louis: Light rail

 Fixed rail public transportation in the Greater St. Louis region is provided by the MetroLink light rail system (commonly referred to as "Metro").
 Operated by Metro Transit in a shared fare system with MetroBus.
 All lines enter the city on its western edge north of Forest Park or on the Eads Bridge in downtown St. Louis from Illinois.
 The whole system operates in an independent right of way, with at-grade, elevated, and subway track in the region.
 All stations are independent entry and all platforms feature level boarding with trains.
 Rail service is provided by Metro Transit, an enterprise of the Bi-State Development Agency, and is funded by sales taxes levied in the city and St. Louis and St. Clair counties.

 A 5.2 mi extension of the Red Line from Shiloh-Scott to MidAmerica St. Louis Airport in Mascoutah broke ground in 2023 and is expected to be operational by 2026.
-In Missouri, Metro and local leaders are planning a line that would run between North and South St. Louis with a potential extension into North St. Louis County.